dscgith/dsnd_p2_disaster_response/README.md

 2. ML Pipeline: load the SQLite database, train a DecisionTreeClassifier on the data and store the classifier in a pickle file
     * _train_classifier.py_ takes 2 arguments:
        + filepath of the database
-       + filepath of the model is to be stored
+       + filepath where the model is to be stored
     * Example command:
       `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 3. Use data in webapp:
-    * To run ML pipeline that trains classifier and saves
+    * To run the webapp locally, run:
       `python run.py`

+If filenames or filepaths are altered, changes to `run.py` are necessary to run the webapp.

 ---

 ### Possible future Improvements